CAROLINA BASSERS of HARNETT COUNTY CHAPTER # 4390

 E. TACKLE AND EQUIPMENT: Fishing must be done with only one rod and reel.
 No live bait will be used (only artificial lures.)

-H. TIES: Only 3 places for trophies will be given and 5 places for the payout.
+H. TIES: Only 5 places for the payout.
 If a tie occurs, the payout/trophy will be comprised of the tying position and the next place.
 Tournament Sponsored cash/prizes will be divided at the discretion of the president and tournament director.

 I. PENALTY: Violation of any rules may be cause for disqualification for the tournament and/or expulsion from the club.